ted-ncg/labs/15-jpa-repository-adapter.md

 1. Exit IntelliJ IDEA

+1. Open up a command line prompt and change to the directory where your project is located.

-1. From the command-line, do a `mvn compile`, like this:
+1. From the command-line, do a `mvn compile`, like this (copy-n-paste the whole line):

    ```
    mvn compile -Dmaven.wagon.http.ssl.insecure=true -Dmaven.wagon.http.ssl.allowall=true -Dmaven.wagon.http.ssl.ignore.validity.dates=true